Editor's Note: This review was originally published on September 16, 2020 and has been updated with new information.

 The Quest 2 runs at a significantly higher resolution than the previous generation.
 The original Quest's panels offer a very respectable 1440 x 1600 resolution per eye.
 That’s higher than the Oculus Rift and on par with the HTC Vive Pro and Valve Index -- all of which require a PC connection.
 The Quest 2 kicks things up a notch or two with a per-eye resolution of 1832 x 1920.
 That's a 50% increase in pixels over the first Quest.
 The difference is subtle, but the crisper image is a welcome treat, especially if you're concerned about the screen door effect.

 Facebook’s new VR headset can also run at up to a 90 Hz refresh rate; whereas, the original Quest is locked in at 72 Hz.
 So, you're getting a framerate increase, along with the resolution bump.
-BUt keep in mind that the Quest’2s 90 Hz mode is not yet enabled and not something you can choose to run.
-It will be up to developers to allow 90 Hz within their games.
+But keep in mind that it's up to developers to allow 90 Hz within their games.
 As of now, it's not something you can choose to run outside of the Oculus Move fitness tracker that Oculus announced on November 13.

 Industrial Design Changes

 The Quest 2 is much more performant than the previous model, but that's just scratching the surface of the changes introduced on this new headset.
 Facebook learned a lot from the first Quest and Oculus Go budget standalone headset about what works for standalone VR and what doesn't.
 The Quest 2 is the culmination of Facebook's best insights into making a great VR headset—for consumers and Facebook.